 • Vought F-156-B1 Chesapeake, AL924, 811 Squadron FAA, Lee-on-Solent, 1941.
 Finished in Dark Earth FS30118 and Dark Green FS34079 over Sky FS34424.

 Nice set of decals with PE parts to convert the recommended kits into the aircraft offered.
 Question over the markings on the British aircraft offered, but the French marking look correct.

 Highs: Good colour and register of decals, P.E included for parts not present in the recommended kits.Lows: Question over the British markingVerdict: A nice set that covers SB2U-2 aircraft in French service.

 About Luciano Satornetti (Littorio) FROM: ENGLAND - SOUTH EAST, UNITED KINGDOM

-Ok, firstly I build what ever takes my fancy however I mainly build 1/350 WWII era ships and any aircraft.
+Ok, firstly I build what ever takes my fancy however I mainly build 1/350 WWII era ships mainly cruisers and any aircraft.
 However my favourite aircraft being the mighty Beaufighter, Sepecat Jaguar, Hawker Hunter, Fw-190 and the Su-27 family.
 I also like wheeled armour like the Stryker and Centauro